wisnia74/openrct2-typescript-mod-template/README.md

 	- `openrct2PluginFolderPath` - full path to OpenRCT2 `plugin` folder
 	- **NOTE**: I left my own paths there for reference, yours might be different - just replace them
 - run `node init.js`
-	- it will run `npm init` that you have to complete
+	- it'll `npm init` that you have to complete
 	- **IMPORTANT**: leave `entry` as `init.js`
-	- you can `enter` through the rest, if you fancy, you can specify `license` to be `MIT` instead of `ISC`
+	- you can `enter` through the rest, if you fancy though, you can specify `license` to be `MIT` instead of `ISC`
-	- after `npm init` finishes, the script will create Nodemon and TypeScript config files, as well as `./src/mod.ts` as an example mod file with imported OpenRCT2 TypeScript API declaration and then
+	- after `npm init` finishes, the script will create Nodemon and TypeScript config files, as well as `./src/mod.ts` as an example mod file with imported OpenRCT2 TypeScript API declaration
 	- it will also run `npm install` to install dependencies
-	- at the end it will `git add .`, `git commit` and `git push` to your repository
+	- at the end it'll `git add .`, `git commit` and `git push` to your repository
 - you now have a clean repository and npm package configured, so you can start modding

 ## Usage